Veterinary Holistic Care offers dental cleanings with and without sedation.

 Anesthesia is usually necessary to achieve the most complete dental cleaning and examination of your pet’s teeth possible.
 However, for many mild and moderate levels of dental disease, a non-anesthetic dental cleaning can give your pet a head start in long-term dental care, provide you with the education needed to maintain your pet’s teeth at home, and lessen the time needed under future anesthesia.
 The HOUNDSTOOTH Veterinary Dental Service visits our clinic approximately every 6 months to provide our clients with thorough dental education and instruction as well as a basic dental cleaning without anesthesia.
 Houndstooth performs gentle drug-free plaque and tartar removal with plenty of kindness.

-Once a month, our doctors perform dental cleanings, treatment for advanced stages of periodontal disease, and minor dental procedures under minimal sedation/anesthesia.
+Additionally, our doctors perform full dental cleanings, treatment for advanced stages of periodontal disease, and minor dental procedures under minimal anesthesia.
 When it is time for your pet’s anesthetic dental, VHC uses special electroacupuncture techniques to lower the drug doses, reduce pain, and speed recovery safely.

 We also provide dental surgery.